renzovanslooten/sudoku-to-SAT/README.txt

 The formatted, solved puzzle is found in <sudoku-outputfile>.

-sudoku-to-cnf-alt is the same as sudoku-to-cnf, but includes the alternate, extended encoding given in 'Sudoku as a SAT Problem'.
+sudoku-to-cnf-alt is the same as sudoku-to-cnf, but includes the alternate, extended encoding given in the paper 'Sudoku as a SAT Problem'.
 It's usage is the same as sudoku-to-cnf.